AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

  - [References](#references)

 ### Project Overview
 This project revolves around optimizing and analyzing a toy store's operations answering key business questions, ranging from inventory management to customer behavior insights.
-The task involves crafting SQL queries to address 25 specific questions, covering areas like stock levels (e.g., identifying zero stock or overstocked products), product performance (e.g., top-selling categories), loyal customer analysis (e.g., inactive customers), sales and revenue trends (e.g., month-over-month growth), customer acquisition and retention (e.g., new customers per month), and detailed customer segmentation (e.g., by gender, age, or spending).
-These queries help solve practical business problems, such as preventing stockouts, targeting high-value customers, and tailoring marketing strategies
+The task involves crafting SQL queries to address 24 specific questions, covering areas like stock levels (e.g., identifying zero stock or overstocked products), product performance (e.g., top-selling categories), loyal customer analysis (e.g., inactive customers), sales and revenue trends (e.g., month-over-month growth), customer acquisition and retention (e.g., new customers per month), and detailed customer segmentation (e.g., by gender, age, or spending).
+These queries help solve practical business problems, such as preventing stockouts, targeting high-value customers, and tailoring marketing strategies.

 ### Data Sources
 The database consists of three main tables: dim_customers, which stores customer details, fact_sales which tracks sales data and dim_products, which holds product information.
 These dimensions tables (customers and products) are joined to the fact sales table using customer_id and product_id.